Languages of Europe

 There are over 250 languages indigenous to Europe, and most belong to the Indo-European language family.
 Out of a total European population of 744 million as of 2018, some 94% are native speakers of an Indo-European language.
 The three largest phyla of the Indo-European language family in Europe are Romance, Germanic, and Slavic; they have more than 200 million speakers each, and together account for close to 90% of Europeans.

 Smaller phyla of Indo-European found in Europe include Hellenic (Greek, c.
 13 million), Baltic (c.
 4.5 million), Albanian (c.
 7.5 million), Celtic (c.
 4 million), and Armenian (c.
 4 million).
 Indo-Aryan, though a large subfamily of Indo-European, has a relatively small number of languages in Europe, and a small number of speakers (Romani, c.
 1.5 million).
 However, a number of Indo-Aryan languages not native to Europe are spoken in Europe today.

 Of the approximately 45 million Europeans speaking non-Indo-European languages, most speak languages within either the Uralic or Turkic families.
 Still smaller groups — such as Basque (language isolate), Semitic languages (Maltese, c.
 0.5 million), and various languages of the Caucasus — account for less than 1% of the European population among them.
 Immigration has added sizeable communities of speakers of African and Asian languages, amounting to about 4% of the population, with Arabic being the most widely spoken of them.

 Five languages have more than 50 million native speakers in Europe: Russian, German, French, Italian, and English.
 Russian is the most-spoken native language in Europe, and English has the largest number of speakers in total, including some 200 million speakers of English as a second or foreign language.
 (See English language in Europe.)

 Indo-European languages

 The Indo-European language family is descended from Proto-Indo-European, which is believed to have been spoken thousands of years ago.
 Early speakers of Indo-European daughter languages most likely expanded into Europe with the incipient Bronze Age, around 4,000 years ago (Bell-Beaker culture).

 Germanic

-The present-day distribution of the Germanic languages in Europe: